pratishthaa/PDF-Summarizer/README.md

-# PDF Summarizer (RAG-based Document Q&A)
+# DocuMind (RAG-based Document & Web Q&A)

-I built a PDF summarization + Q&A app that lets me ingest PDF documents, index them in a vector database, and ask questions that are answered using only the most relevant retrieved sections from the PDFs.
-The app uses a simple Streamlit interface on top of a FastAPI backend and a Qdrant vector store.
+DocuMind is an AI-powered document and web assistant that lets users learn from **PDFs** and **public webpages**, index them in a vector database, and ask follow-up questions in plain English.
+The app uses a Streamlit frontend, a FastAPI backend, Inngest-powered background workflows, and Qdrant for semantic retrieval.

 ---

 ## 🚀 Features

-- **PDF ingestion**
+- **Multi-source ingestion**
-  - Reads PDFs and splits them into chunked passages
+  - Upload PDF documents
+  - Paste public webpage URLs
+  - Paste direct PDF URLs
+  - Extracts and chunks content for downstream retrieval

+- **Semantic retrieval**
   - Generates embeddings for each chunk
-  - Stores vectors + metadata (source + text) in **Qdrant**
+  - Stores vectors and metadata in **Qdrant**
+  - Searches by meaning, not just keyword matching

-- **Document Q&A**
+- **Grounded Q&A**
-  - Embeds a user question
+  - Embeds the user’s question
-  - Retrieves top-k relevant chunks from Qdrant
+  - Retrieves the most relevant chunks from Qdrant
-  - Generates a concise answer grounded in retrieved context
+  - Generates answers grounded in retrieved context
+  - Supports follow-up questions over the same source

+- **Multi-turn interaction**
-  - Returns **sources** used for the response
+  - Keeps conversation history for the selected source
+  - Allows users to ask repeated questions without starting over

 - **Workflow-friendly backend**
-  - Ingestion and query flows are structured into steps for reliability and easier debugging.
+  - Ingestion and query flows are handled through **Inngest**
+  - Improves observability, reliability, and debugging of background steps

 ---

-##  Streamlit Portal
+## 🖥️ App Interface

 ![Streamlit UI Screenshot](./StreamlitSS.jpeg)